KAIZN-io/2DTissue/README.md

 Simply run `make` in your terminal in the root of this project and everything will get installed and compiled.

-## Compile the code to WASM

-By running `make PLATFORM=wasm` you compile the code to WASM

 ## Theoretical Model

 The model described is a Vicsek type model (Vicsek et al. 1995, Physical review letters 75(6): 1226) of spherical active particles with a fixed radius confined to the surface of an ellipsoid.
 Particle interactions are modelled through forces between neighbouring particles that tend to align their velocities (adapted from Szabo et al. 2006, Physical Review E 74(6): 061908).